Beaches in Argolis

 The beaches we have presented so far are located southeast of Nafplio, with Iria the furthest away, yet only 25 km from Nafplio.
 Now let's go southwest of Nafplio:

 Nafplio’s old Lido is close to the old town, very handy if you have a hotel nearby and just want a dip or do some serious swimming.
 Quite deep, so this is not where you bring young kids, but it's a beautiful little spot, and there's even lovely a bar, Omilos, there, and a great place to eat, Agnanti.
-(See our Eat and Drink section for more info on these places.)
+(See our for more info on these places.)

 So close to the old town, but so peaceful!
 And the added bonus of a view to Bourtzi and the walls of Acronafplia.